hathach/tinyusb/README.md

 ## License

-BSD license for all tinyusb sources [Full license is here](tinyusb/license.md) and most of the code base.
+MIT license for all tinyusb sources [Full license is here](tinyusb/license.md) and most of the code base.
 However each file/folder is individually licensed especially those in `lib` and `hw/mcu` folder.
 Please make sure you understand all the license term for files you use in your project.